China's February credit grows faster than expected, supporting recovery

 BEIJING, March 10 (Reuters) - China reported unexpectedly strong credit growth for February, with money supply expanding at the fastest pace in nearly 7 years, as Beijing looks to support a nascent economic recovery amid rising global risks.

-The government's lifting of harsh pandemic curbs in December and other policy easing measures have started to rekindle credit demand in the world's second-largest economy, after a COVID-induced slump in business and consumer confidence in the last few years.
+The government's lifting of harsh pandemic curbs in December and other measures have started to rekindle credit demand in the world's second-largest economy, after a COVID-induced slump rattled business and consumer confidence.
+But there are some fears that momentum could fade after the initial bounce.

+"China's strong credit extension in February has somehow offset the recent concerns clouding the pace of economic recovery, suggesting that the overall economy is still on a solid footing," said Zhou Hao, economist at Guotai Junan International.

 Growth of outstanding total social financing (TSF), a broad measure of credit and liquidity in the economy, quickened to 9.9% in February from a year earlier, the highest since November 2022, and rising from 9.4% in January.